Adaptimmune and TCR² Therapeutics Announce Strategic Combination to Create a Preeminent Cell Therapy Company for Solid Tumors

 Companies to host a joint Webcast today, March 6, 2023, at 8:00 a.m.
 EST (1:00 p.m.
 GMT)

-PHILADELPHIA and OXFORD, U.K. and CAMBRIDGE, Mass., March 06, 2023 (GLOBE NEWSWIRE) -- Adaptimmune Therapeutics plc (Nasdaq: ADAP) and TCR² Therapeutics Inc. (Nasdaq: TCRR), today announced entry into a definitive agreement under which Adaptimmune will combine with TCR² in an all-stock transaction to create a preeminent cell therapy company focused on treating solid tumors.
+PHILADELPHIA and OXFORD, U.K. and CAMBRIDGE, Mass., March 06, 2023 (GLOBE NEWSWIRE) -- Adaptimmune Therapeutics plc ADAP and TCR² Therapeutics Inc. TCRR, today announced entry into a definitive agreement under which Adaptimmune will combine with TCR² in an all-stock transaction to create a preeminent cell therapy company focused on treating solid tumors.
 The combination provides extensive benefits for clinical development and product delivery supported by complementary technology platforms.
-As a result, and following the closing of the transaction, it is anticipated that the combined company’s cash runway will extend into 2026.
+As a result, and following the closing of the transaction, it is anticipated that the combined company's cash runway will extend into 2026.

 The lead clinical franchises for the combined company utilize engineered T-cell therapies targeting MAGE-A4 and mesothelin.
 These targets are expressed on a broad range of solid tumors and are supported by compelling early- and late-stage clinical data.
 The combined company also has a preclinical pipeline of additional target opportunities with development initially focused on PRAME and CD70.